A Sharp Blockwise Tensor Perturbation Bound for Orthogonal Iteration: Notation and Preliminaries

-Next, we introduce a simple quantity $\xi$ that characterizes the error bound for tensor reconstruction.
-In this order-3 asymmetric setting, $\xi$ is defined as
+Next we introduce $\xi$ which is a simple quantity and another blockwise error of $\bcZ$ that characterizes the error bound of tensor reconstruction.
+Formally, $\xi$ in this order-3 asymmetric setting is defined to be

-In the following Lemma \ref{lem: character of xi}, we give several equivalent characterizations of $\xi$. \begin{Lemma}[Equivalent Characterizations of $\xi$] \end{Lemma} By Lemma \ref{lem: character of xi}, $\xi$ measures the residual between $\bcZ$ and its best multilinear rank-$(r_1, r_2, r_3)$ approximation in Hilbert-Schmidt norm.
-Another interpretation of $\xi$ is from Gaussian width \cite{gordon1988milman}, which will be discussed in Section \ref{sec: applications}.
+In the following Lemma \ref{lem: character of xi}, we give several equivalent characterizations of $\xi$. \begin{Lemma}[Equivalent Characterizations of $\xi$] The following characterizations of $\xi$ are equivalent:

+\end{Lemma} By Lemma \ref{lem: character of xi}, we can see one interpretation of $\xi$ is it measures the best multilinear rank $(r_1, r_2, r_3)$ approximation of $\bcZ$ in terms of Hilbert-Schmidt norm.
+Another interpretation of $\xi$ is from Gaussian width \cite{gordon1988milman} point of view, we will discuss this more in Section \ref{sec: applications}.